Serving all people by providing personalized health and wellness through exemplary care, education and research.

 When coughing or sneezing, hold a pillow firmly against your incision with both hands.
 This is called “splinting.”
-Doing this helps protect your incision and decreases abdominal discomfort.
+Doing this helps protect your incision and decreases belly discomfort.

 Avoid picking, scratching, or pulling at your incision.

 Don’t use oils, or creams on your incision.
-Ask your doctor before using lotions on your incision.
+Ask your healthcare provider before using lotions on your incision.

-You will have 1 or more follow-up visits with your doctor.
+You will have one or more follow-up visits with your healthcare provider.
 These are needed to check how well you’re healing.
 Your drain, stitches, or staples may also be removed during these visits.